AI Gateway API Documentation (14.0.12)

 Purpose

-The AI Gateway API provides document processing capabilities for GCash lending applications.
+The AI Gateway API provides document processing capabilities for partner lending applications.
 It accepts document uploads, processes them through AI-powered analysis, and returns structured data extracted from documents.

 Key Features